Imperial German influence on Chile

 German people, culture, science and institutions have greatly influenced Chile.
 Following the Chilean independence in 1818, German influence increased gradually with Imperial Germany effectively displacing France as the prime role model for Chile in the second half of the 19th century.
-Settlement by ethnic German settlers has had a long-lasting influence on the society, economy and geography of Chile in general, and South Chile in particular.

 Intense German influence around the turn of the century faced also some criticism as exemplified when Eduardo de la Barra wrote disparagingly about a "German bewitchment".
 For this critique, de la Barra was himself labelled a "romanizer" by critics.
 Influence peaked in the decades before World War I, and the prestige of Germany and German things in Chile remained high after the war but did not recover to its pre-war levels.

 Institutions like the Chilean Army and Instituto Pedagógico were also heavily influenced by Germany.

 Science and education

 The University of Leipzig was the first to create an experimental laboratory of psychology and inspired professors Mann and Schneider to create the first university simile in Chile under the tutelage of Wilhelm Wundt himself.

+The character Federico Von Pilsener, created by Pedro Subercaseaux and featured in a Chilean comic strip in 1906 and 1907, is based on stereotypes of Germans during a time of strong German influence in Chile.

 In the 19th century, the scientific community of Chile had a strong presence of German expatriates, and Germans were the second most common group of foreign engineers after the British.
 German scientists had prominent roles in the National Museum of Natural History and the National Astronomical Observatory in addition to having a local all-German scientific society; the Sociedad Científica Alemana de Santiago.
 In 1883, Chile sent a delegation to study the educational system of Prussia, with the aim of improving scientific education in the country and ultimately reduce Catholic influence in the education system as it was perceived as an obstacle for scientific education.
+Three men, Valentín Letelier, Claudio Matte and José Abelardo Núñez were sent to Berlin to investigate the development of education in Germany.
+In 1885 180 German schoolteachers arrived to Chile.
+Among the arrivals were the linguist Rodolfo Lenz, the geographer Hans Steffen and the pedagogists Augusto Tafelmacher and Jorge Schneider.
+Steffen's work about the continental divide was instrumental to the Chilean argument in the 1902 Arbitral award of the Andes between Argentina and Chile.
 These efforts culminated with the establishment of the Instituto Pedagógico de Santiago in 1899.